yuhanchengo/IEIR/README.md

 - Cosine Similarity value of query and comment

 #### Basis of reranking
-1. SVM Score : 調整solr對field的weight，後得到的分數
+1. SVM Score : The score of the document calculated by Solr through tuning the weight of different fields in the Solr config file.
-2. Cosine Similarity : 上述feature中的Cosine Similarity來當排序基準
+2. Cosine Similarity : The cosine similarity of the query and the retrieved comment.
-3. SVMRank Score : SVMRank的model跑出的分數
+3. SVMRank Score : The score given by the SVMRank model.
-4. AVG Score : 將以上三個分數加起來平均
+4. AVG Score : The average score of the three scores above.

 #### Result
-我認為依Cosine Similarity進行排序的結果是最好的，但是SVMRank的結果只差一點點
+Performance based on the above 4 reranking mechanisms:
-再來是Solr Score, 最後則是AVG Score
+Cosine Similarity > SVMRank > Solr > AVG Score